SNAP Benefits in Minnesota: How to Apply and Qualify

 How to Check Your EBT Card Balance

-Check your EBT balance via the online portal, by calling the number on your card, or on your last store or ATM receipt.
-Apps like the Benny app also show your balance and help you earn cashback.
+Check your balance via the ebtEDGE portal, by calling the number on your card, or on an ATM receipt.
+The Benny app also shows your balance and helps you get cashback on eligible purchases.

-Our guide covers each method for how to check your EBT balance.
+Our guide covers how to check your EBT balance using each method.

 Check Your Minnesota EBT Balance